zuri-training/proj_fetch_meta_data_Team_84/README.md

  7. Push your changes to your remote repo
     - [ ] **git push**

   ### PULL REQUESTS
   1. Create a pull request on our main branch
-    2. Give detailed description on your pull request and link to approriate issue [See Fixing an Issue above]
+  2. Give detailed description on your pull request and link to approriate issue [See Fixing an Issue above](https://github.com/zuri-training/proj_fetch_meta_data_Team_84/blob/main/README.md#fixing-an-issue)
   3. Wait for our reviewers to approve pull request for merging

   #### CHECKLIST
    - [ ] Ensure you have dependencies installed.
-   - [ ] List extra dependencies in branch readMe and create requirements.txt file is pushed along with other files.
+   - [ ] List extra dependencies in branch readMe and create requirements.txt file with dependencies which is pushed along with other files.
    - [ ] Ensure secret keys  are kept secret and virtual environment is placed in git ignore files

   ### REQUIREMENTS